xeptagondev/performance-app-methodology/methodology/efficiency/procurement.md

 - check that days is calendar days
 - check that we have targets for RFPs and RFQs
 - How do we make sure that we are only captugin what the CO or Bureau is responsible for and not shared services (i.e. GSSC)
+- For Part 3: how long do we look back?
+Last 12 months?
+Last 24 months?